aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 This policy statement is included in the [resource_perimeter_scp](resource_perimeter_scp.json) and limits access to trusted resources that include [service_owned_resources](../service_owned_resources.md):

 * Resources that belong to your Organizations organization specified by the organization ID (`<my-org-id>`) in the policy statement.
 * Resources owned by AWS services.
-To permit access to service-owned resources through the resource perimeter, two methods are used:
+To permit access to service-owned resources through the resource perimeter, relevant resources are listed in the `NotResource` element of the policy.
+See the [service_owned_resources](../service_owned_resources.md) for a list of resources owned by AWS services.
-    * Relevant service actions are listed in the `NotAction` element of the policy.
-Actions on resources that allow cross-account access are further restricted in other statements of the policy (`"Sid":"EnforceResourcePerimeterAWSResourcesS3"`, `"Sid":"EnforceResourcePerimeterAWSResourcesSSM"`, `"Sid":"EnforceResourcePerimeterAWSResourcesEC2ImageBuilder"`, `"EnforceResourcePerimeterAWSResourcesECR"`, `"EnforceResourcePerimeterAWSResourcesLambdaLayer"`,`"EnforceResourcePerimeterAWSResourcesEC2PrefixList"`).
-    * `ec2:Owner` condition key:
-        * Key value set to `amazon` - Required for your users and applications to be able to perform operations against public images that are owned by [Amazon](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-runinstances-ami) or a [verified partner](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharing-amis.html#verified-ami-provider) (for example, copying or launching instances using these images).
 * Trusted resources that belong to an account outside of your Organizations organization.
-To permit access to a resource owned by an external account through the resource perimeter, relevant service actions have to be listed in the `NotAction` element of this statement (`<action>`).
-These actions are further restricted in the `"Sid":"EnforceResourcePerimeterThirdPartyResources"`.
+To permit access to a resource owned by an external account through the resource perimeter, relevant service resources have to be listed in the `NotResource` element of this statement (`<third-party-resource>`).
+Access to these resources are further restricted in the `"Sid":"EnforceResourcePerimeterThirdPartyResources"`.

 ### "Sid":"EnforceResourcePerimeterAWSResourcesS3"

 This policy statement is included in the [resource_perimeter_scp](resource_perimeter_scp.json) and limits access to trusted [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) resources:

 * Amazon S3 resources that belong to your Organizations organization as specified by the organization ID (`<my-org-id>`) in the policy statement.

-* Amazon S3 resources owned by AWS services that might be accessed by your identities and applications directly by using your [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) credentials.
-To account for this access pattern, the `s3:GetObject`, `s3:GetObjectVersion`, `s3:PutObject`, `s3:PutObjectAcl` and `s3:ListBucket` actions are first listed in the `NotAction` element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement.
-The `"Sid":"EnforceResourcePerimeterAWSResourcesS3"` then uses the `aws:ResourceAccount` and `aws:PrincipalTag` condition keys to restrict these actions to resources owned by the AWS service accounts or to IAM principals that have the `dp:exclude:resource:s3` tag set to `true`.
+* Amazon S3 resources owned by AWS services that might be accessed by your identities and applications via AWS services using forward access sessions (FAS).
+To account for this access pattern, relevant S3 resources are first listed in the NotResource element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement.
+The `"Sid":"EnforceResourcePerimeterAWSResourcesS3"` then uses the aws:CalledVia condition key to restrict these access to relevant AWS services only.
 See the [service_owned_resources](../service_owned_resources.md) for a list of Amazon S3 resources owned by AWS services.

-* Amazon S3 resources owned by AWS services that might be accessed by your identities and applications via AWS services using [forward access sessions (FAS)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_forward_access_sessions.html).
-To account for this access pattern, the `s3:GetObject`, `s3:GetObjectVersion`, `s3:PutObject`, and `s3:PutObjectAcl` actions are first listed in the `NotAction` element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement.
-The `"Sid":"EnforceResourcePerimeterAWSResourcesS3"` then uses the aws:CalledVia condition key to restrict these actions to relevant AWS services only.
-See the [service_owned_resources](../service_owned_resources.md) for a list of Amazon S3 resources owned by AWS services.

-### "Sid":"EnforceResourcePerimeterAWSResourcesSSM"

-This policy statement is included in the [resource_perimeter_scp](resource_perimeter_scp.json) and limits access to trusted [AWS Systems Manager](https://aws.amazon.com/systems-manager/) resources:

-* AWS Systems Manager resources that belong to your Organizations organization specified by the organization ID (`<my-org-id>`) in the policy statement.
-* AWS Systems Manager resources owned by AWS services that might be accessed by your identities and applications directly by using your IAM credentials.
-To account for this access pattern, `ssm:Get*`, `ssm:SendCommand`, `ssm:CreateAssociation`, `ssm:StartSession`, `ssm:StartChangeRequestExecution`, `ssm:StartAutomationExecution` are first listed in the `NotAction` element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement.`"Sid":"EnforceResourcePerimeterAWSResourcesSSM"` then uses the `aws:PrincipalTag` condition key with the`dp:exclude:resource:ssm` tag set to `true` to restrict access to these actions to IAM principals tagged for access to resources that do not belong to your organization.
-See the [service_owned_resources](../service_owned_resources.md) for a list of AWS Systems Manager resources owned by AWS services.

-### "Sid":"EnforceResourcePerimeterAWSResourcesEC2ImageBuilder"

-This policy statement is included in the [resource_perimeter_scp](resource_perimeter_scp.json) and limits access to trusted [EC2 Image Builder](https://aws.amazon.com/image-builder/) resources:

-* EC2 Image Builder resources that belong to your Organizations organization specified by the organization ID (`<my-org-id>`) in the policy statement.
-* EC2 Image Builder resources owned by AWS services that might be accessed by your identities and applications directly by using your IAM credentials.
-To account for this access pattern, the `imagebuilder:GetComponent`, `imagebuilder:GetImage` are first listed in the `NotAction` element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement. `"Sid":"EnforceResourcePerimeterAWSResourcesImageBuilder"` then uses the `aws:PrincipalTag` condition key with `dp:exclude:resource:imagebuilder` tag set to `true` to restrict access to these actions to IAM principals tagged for access to resources that do not belong to your organization.
-See the [service_owned_resources](../service_owned_resources.md) for a list of EC2 Image Builder resources owned by AWS services.

-### "Sid":"EnforceResourcePerimeterAWSResourcesECR"

-This policy statement is included in the [resource_perimeter_scp](resource_perimeter_scp.json) and limits access to trusted [Amazon Elastic Container Registry (Amazon ECR)](https://aws.amazon.com/ecr/) resources:

-* Amazon ECR repositories that belong to your Organizations organization as specified by the organization ID (`<my-org-id>`) in the policy statement.
-* Amazon ECR repositories owned by AWS services that might be accessed by your identities and applications directly by using your IAM credentials.
-To account for this access pattern, the `ecr:GetDownloadUrlForLayer`and`ecr:BatchGetImage` are first listed in the `NotAction` element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement. `"Sid":"EnforceResourcePerimeterAWSResourcesECR"` then uses the `aws:ResourceAccount` condition key to restrict these actions to Amazon ECR repositories owned by the AWS service accounts.
-See the [service_owned_resources](../service_owned_resources.md) for a list of Amazon ECR repositories owned by AWS services.

-### "Sid":"EnforceResourcePerimeterAWSResourcesLambdaLayer"

-This policy statement is included in [resource_perimeter_scp](resource_perimeter_scp.json) and limits access to trusted [Lambda](https://aws.amazon.com/lambda/) layers:

-* Lambda layers that belong to your AWS Organizations organization as specified by the organization ID (`<my-org-id>`) in the policy statement.
-* Lambda layers owned by AWS services that might be accessed by your identities and applications directly by using your IAM credentials.
-To account for this access pattern, the `lambda:GetLayerVersion` is first listed in the `NotAction` element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement. `"Sid":"EnforceResourcePerimeterAWSResourcesLambdaLayer"` then uses the `aws:ResourceAccount` condition key to restrict these actions to Lambda layers owned by the AWS service accounts.
-See the [service_owned_resources](../service_owned_resources.md) for a list of Lambda resources owned by AWS services.

-### "Sid":"EnforceResourcePerimeterAWSResourcesEC2PrefixList"

-This policy statement is included in the [resource_perimeter_scp](resource_perimeter_scp.json) and limits access to trusted EC2 prefix lists:

-* EC2 managed prefix lists that belong to your Organizations organization specified by the organization ID (`<my-org-id>`) in the policy statement.
-* EC2 managed prefix lists owned by AWS services that might be accessed by your identities and applications directly by using your IAM credentials.
-To account for this access pattern, the `ec2:CreateTags`, `ec2:DeleteTags`, `ec2:GetManagedPrefixListEntries` are first listed in the `NotAction` element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement. `"Sid":"EnforceResourcePerimeterAWSResourcesEC2PrefixList"` then uses the `aws:PrincipalTag` condition key with `dp:exclude:resource:ec2` tag set to `true` to restrict access to these actions to IAM principals tagged for access to resources that do not belong to your organization.
-See the [service_owned_resources](../service_owned_resources.md) for a list of Amazon EC2 resources owned by AWS services.

 ### "Sid":"EnforceResourcePerimeterThirdPartyResources"

 This policy statement is included in the [resource_perimeter_scp](resource_perimeter_scp.json) and limits access to trusted resources that include third party resources:

 * Resources that belong to your Organizations organization and are specified by the organization ID (`<my-org-id>`) in the policy statement.
 * Trusted resources that belong to an account outside of your Organizations organization are specified by account IDs of third parties (`<third-party-account-a>` and `<third-party-account-b>`) in the policy statement.
-Further restrict access by specifying allowed actions in the Action element of the policy statement.
-These actions also have to be listed in the `NotAction` element of `"Sid":"EnforceResourcePerimeterAWSResources"`.
+Further restrict access by specifying allowed resources in the Resource element of the policy statement.
+These resources also have to be listed in the `NotResource` element of `"Sid":"EnforceResourcePerimeterAWSResources"`.

 ### "Sid":"EnforceNetworkPerimeter"